pvlasov/cv/docs/cover-letter.md

 #### Pattern

 Define and publish a pattern.
-Pattern documentation shall specify "variation points" - what can be different between differnent instances.
+Pattern documentation shall specify "variation points" - what can be different between different instances.
 E.g. cache or database or a number of replicas.

 Patterns shall be defined by subject matter experts.
 For example a cloud solution pattern shall be defined by people with a deep experience with cloud technologies, e.g. a cloud architecture group.

-The published pattern has a value on its own without a solution instantiatior, because it may be created at a later point of time once the pattern has demonstrated its usefulness.
+A published pattern has a value on its own without a solution instantiatior.
+An instantiator may be created at a later point of time once the pattern has demonstrated its usefulness.

 The pattern shall be treated as a product with releases and release numbers.
 It may be stored in a version control system and pattern documentation can be generated and published using one of